-Write your dissertation

-Consider organizing and participating in dissertation writing support groups for peer feedback and support

-Consider revising a seminar paper for publication and publishing book reviews

-Present papers at conferences (the Department can help with expenses)

-Follow job openings and consider applying to some that fit your interests and training

-Serve as a TA or as an adjunct (but don't take on so much work you have trouble finishing your dissertation)

-Submit an updated ATC and an "M form," register to take part in Commencement, defend your dissertation, celebrate, and have a satisfying career.
-Remember to keep in touch with the Department-we love to get news about our alums!
+- Write your dissertation - Consider organizing and participating in dissertation writing support groups for peer feedback and support - Consider revising a seminar paper for publication and publishing book reviews - Present papers at conferences (the Department can help with expenses) - Follow job openings and consider applying to some that fit your interests and training - Serve as a TA or as an adjunct (but don't take on so much work you have trouble finishing your dissertation) - Submit a progress report to your major advisor at the end of the semester Submit an updated ATC and an "M form," register to take part in Commencement, defend your dissertation, celebrate, and move on to the next stage of your career.
+Remember to keep in touch with the Department we love to get news about our alums!